Federica-B/smart-dizzy-home/README.md

 After completing the sketch upload, connect the Arduino to the Raspberry Pi via USB.
 If necessary, provide power using the appropriate cable.
 Begin by connecting the Arduino with the thermostat sketch.
 Alternatively, manually modify update the variable list ```telemetry_acm_arduino``` with the appropriate ttyACM port in this [script](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/raspy_serial_full_duplex_arduino/serial_read_write_mqtt_clients.py).

-### 5. Check if the Arduinos are correctly connected
+### 5. Check if the Arduino are correctly connected
 Check if the Raspberry Pi detects the Arduino correctly by using the following command.
 ```
 dmesg | grep tty ACM